Minimally Invasive Parathyroidectomy

 Cure Rates and Advantages

 The cure rate of MIP appears to be equal to conventional exploration1-3.
-There are several potential advantages of MIP over a bilateral neck exploration including:
+There are several potential advantages to the surgical approach done at UW Health:

 - Smaller incision

 - Shorter operative time

 - Creation of less scar tissue

 - Fewer problems with low calcium levels after surgery